Article I. Name

 - The EAB shall meet at the AUA Annual Meeting and provide a finalized program to the Council at the Council’s fall meeting.

-- Scientific Advisory Board (SAB)
+- Leadership Advisory Board (LAB)

 - The SAB Chair shall be chair appointed by the President.
 The SAB Chair shall serve for a period of two years, and may be reappointed.
 The regular members of the SAB shall serve for a period of three years with appointments staggered so there are new appointments made each year.